The Church of Jesus – Offices, Duties and Organization

 10.2 Closing word to all believers

-You are a priest (Rev 1:6; Rev 5:10; 1Pet 2:9) and there is no action that is reserved for the elders.
+You are a priest and we are all brothers.
+Do not call anyone pastor, priest, apostle, bishop, etc. There is no action that is reserved for the elders.
 So you may also baptize, administer the Lord’s Supper and everything else that elders are allowed to do.

 I would like to close with the following scripture: